rodriguesgm/ai-dev-hackaton-mirego/README.md

 This is an app where you can upload video to be analysed and it'll give you insights about your posture and movement for Running or Cycling.
 The app was **completely generated with Claude AI** just for fun and experimentation.

+For development notes about this experience with Claude, see [notes.txt](./notes.txt).

 ### Demo

 [Watch Demo Video](./demo.mov)